converged-computing/ensemble-python/README.md

 - Likely a custom function should be able to return None and then actions or other rules.
 - Move verbose readme into proper docs
 - Add metrics that can keep summary stats for job groups, and for the queue, and we should be able to act on them.
 Then add other action triggers and finish the simple hello world example.
+- The metrics recording is a source of data for ML learning, need to figure out the right interface for that.
+- Should we separate fails/successes or just record successes for now?

 ## License